Activities & Events

 The PSRW provides a venue to learn critical skills for practicing political scientists.
 Presenters and discussants learn to give and receive constructive feedback and to utilize this type of intellectual exchange to improve the quality of their written research.
 Additionally, attendance allows students and faculty to become familiar with the work of their colleagues.

 On top of all that… we’ll have lunch!

 Please join us most Fridays from 12:00-1:30 pm in the political science department seminar room (100A Eggers) unless otherwise indicated.
 No RSVP is required, but all attendees are expected to read the paper before the workshop session and to come ready to offer constructive feedback.
-Papers will be posted to this website approximately one week before the session (see links below).

 If you have any questions, please contact Professor Danielle Thomsen.